drobi710/How-are-you-really/README.md

 How are you, Really?

-Portfolio project- This is a responsive website for a fictional company that sells monthly subscription boxes for mental health wellness.
-I designed and devloped the website as a passion project.
-I am extremely passionate about mental health and thought, especially during these times, that a subscription box would keep people looking forward to something and remind them to nurture their selves every month.
+Passion Portfolio project - website for a fictional company that sells monthly subscription boxes for mental health wellness.

+I have a fervent passion towards mental health awareness.
+Many people struggle to understand their own self and it causes them to suppresses and limit their capabilities.
+We can learn how to transform negative thoughts into positive behaviors and live a more fulfilled life.
+A life where we have the confidence and strength to face challenges and live out our dreams.

-HTML, CSS, Sass, JS, Bootstrap, fontawesome, googlefonts and jQuery so far (will update as skillset expands)
+This site includes HTML, CSS, Sass, JS, Bootstrap, and jQuery so far.
+Will update as skills set expands.

 Large Screen
 ![alt text](https://github.com/drobi710/How-are-you-really/blob/master/img/howareyoureally.png)